Edit

 Switch between a horizontal or vertical orientation by using the Split view horizontally and Split view vertically buttons along the top.

-Step 3.
-Add visual calculations to your Exploration
+Add calculations to your visual

 You can add visual calculations to your visuals.
 Select the New visual calculation button on any visual to enter visual calculations edit mode.

-Screenshot of the New visual calculation button in the Explore experience.
+Screenshot showing the New visual calculation button.

 Enter the calculation or use the provided templates.